akshatsingh1718/leetcode/knowledge.md

 -   Use min heap to get the shortest path from starting node.
 -   Why do we use min heap ?
     Because in our heap we add (distance i, node i).
 And to reach node i we may have different paths consisting of various distances.
 So our min heap could have same node but with different distance: [(d1, n1), (d2, n1)] and we need the shortest distance, hence we use min heap.

+-   Why do we not use simple queue ?
+    It will still work but the Time and space complexity will increase gradually.
+Suppose from point a to b we have multiple distances, so it will be super optimize if we add the smallest dist first so that when larger dist come they will straight away gets discarded.
+But if the larger distances comes first we will add them to the queue and explore their paths/neighbors and extra pop and insert will be done for queue.
+-   Cons
+    -   Cant work with -ve edges.
+    -   obviously cant work with -ve cycles.
+Neg cycles are those whose distances sum comes out be in -ve.

+## Bellman-Ford Algo

+-   only directed graphs.
+-   If undirected graph is given then convert it to directed.
+-   Find shortest path in -ve path directed graphs as well !